Energy Storage Facilities

 NREL's research facilities and equipment, including the Energy Storage Laboratories at Denver West Building 16 and the Thermal Test Facility (TTF) help component developers and automobile manufacturers improve battery and energy storage system designs by enhancing performance and extending battery life.

-Sophisticated testing, modeling, and analysis tools make it possible for researchers to examine energy storage solutions from the material to the system level for all-electric vehicles (EVs), hybrids (HEVs), and plug-in hybrids (PHEVs).
-Researchers use the Energy Systems Integration Facility (ESIF) and Vehicle Testing and Integration Facility to explore the interface of electric-drive vehicle (EDV) energy storage systems, charging end energy control technologies, the utility grid, and buildings.
+Sophisticated experimentation, modeling, and analysis tools make it possible for researchers to examine energy storage solutions from the material to the system level for all-electric vehicles (EVs), hybrids (HEVs), and plug-in hybrids (PHEVs).
+Researchers use the Energy Systems Integration Facility (ESIF) to explore the interface of electric-drive vehicle (EDV) energy storage systems, charging end energy control technologies, the utility grid, and buildings.

 NREL's R&D 100 Award-winning Isothermal Battery Calorimeters are the only tools able to determine heat levels and battery energy efficiency within 98% of actual values.
 Researchers use these state-of-the-art calorimeters and the equipment described below to support NREL's research to develop batteries and energy storage systems for the next generation of EDVs.